MajorAbdullah/Eagle-Kernel-Simulator/README.md

 ## License
 This project is licensed under the BSD 3-Clause License.
+This code is protected under an "All Rights Reserved" license.
+You must obtain explicit permission from the copyright holder before using, distributing, or modifying this work.

 ## Contact
 For any queries or suggestions, feel free to reach out: